alaikalfain/Project-TA/README.md

 # Frequency Monitoring Interface Design and System using HackRF

 # Installation
-# Use local server app like XAMPP or similar app to operate the program
+# Extract the Program.zip, and then use local server app like XAMPP or similar app to operate the program

 # Open the paper and poster for further explanation